Exhibition catalogue. Hayward Gallery, 12 June – 8 September 2019

 A collection of prose by Frank Moore, covering from the late 1970s until the artist's death in 2013.

 A collection of texts by several seminal women performance artists.
 Holly Hughes – 'World Without End'; Beatrice Roth – 'The Father'; Laurie Anderson – from 'United States'; Karen Finley – 'The Constant State of Desire'; Rachel Rosenthal – 'My Brazil'; Laurie Carlos, Jessica Hagedorn, Robbie McCauley – 'Teenytown'; Leeny Sack – 'The Survivor and the Translator'; Lenora Champagne – 'Getting Over Tom'; Fiona Templeton – 'Strange to Relate'.

 Documents created by Open Dialogues at SHOW TiME no.3.

 An interactive research model for creative practices.

-2003 production plus bonus footage from 1993.
+Archive and production footage 2011.
 This item can be found in the locked glass cabinet.